05 Jun Babinsky. School (1952 – 1963). 3: Joining Komsomol. Grades 5 to 7

 To celebrate the move, Avram and Rakhil splurged on a television set, an advanced design that got away with the water-filled magnifying lens.

 A middle-aged economist from Avram’s plant occupied the third room.
 He took long baths on Saturday afternoons, dyed and styled his wavy hair, poured cologne over it and disappeared until late Sunday.
 The apartment smelled like a barbershop.

 Other than that, we rarely saw him in the common areas.
 Sometimes, his ex-wife tore in, yelling and slamming doors but, all in all, we had almost a private apartment.

 Avram worked up his courage to bribe a phone installer vouched for by a trustworthy source to get a phone line.
 The man nonchalantly pocketed Avram’s two monthly salaries, assuring us that he lowered his rate out of respect.

 Uncomfortable in the spotlight of Rakhil’s fury, the guests muttered that the Party must have had a good reason for crushing their lives.
+Even that “if I knew that if I died Stalin would come back to life I’d happily offer to die.”
 They cringed when Rakhil prodded them to share their experiences with me.